jiayiliujiayi/jiayiliu.me/content/author/admin/_index.md

 An OCD patient with obsessive compulsory personality.
 A perfectionist and pessimist.
 A big fan of the prime numbers.
-The languages that I speak: R, python, LaTex; Mandarin Chinese, Shanghainese dialect (a variety of the Wu Chinese), English.
+The languages that I speak: R, python, LaTex; Mandarin Chinese, Shanghainese dialect (a variety of Wu Chinese), English.
 Crazy about anything that is logical, explicit, responsive and orderly.

 非典型医学生。